our hunch is that life with God is better than life without God

 our hope is that the best is yet to come

-Join us this Sunday as we continue in the sermon series:
+Join us this Sunday as we continue in our SCRIPT Sermon Series.
+Pastor Sam will be sharing the message:

 We believe that faith is not meant to be lived alone.